adobe-apiplatform/umapi-documentation/docs/en/api/ErrorRef.md

 * **error.group.not_found**
     * /users, add, remove
-    * A named group or product configuration was not found.
+    * A named group or product profile was not found.

 * **error.group.invalid_list**
     * add, remove
-    * A list of groups or product configurations is empty or contains a null entry.
+    * A list of groups or product profiles is empty or contains a null entry.

 * **error.option.illegal**
     * The "option" flag value in a user add or create call (addAdobeID, createEnterpriseID, createFederatedID) is not one of the defined values.